I am an Assistant Professor of Economics at University of California Santa Barbara.

 Searching for Information and the Diffusion of Knowledge [pdf] (joint with Jacopo Perego) - December, 2016.

 When Is Inequality Fair?
-An Experiment on the Effect of Procedural Justice and Agency [pdf] [Online Appendix] (joint with Merve Akbas and Dan Ariely) - Revise and Resubmit at the Journal of Economic Behavior and Organization - September, 2018
+An Experiment on the Effect of Procedural Justice and Agency [pdf] [Online Appendix] (joint with Merve Akbas and Dan Ariely) - forthcoming at the Journal of Economic Behavior and Organization - September, 2018

 Finding Cooperators: Sorting Through Repeated Interaction [pdf] [Online Appendix] (joint with Mark Bernard and Jack Fanning) - Journal of Economic Behavior and Organization 147 (2018): 76-94.